TODO Add check function for valid inv_species / out_species combinations

 metrics_file = dir_path + output_name + "_metrics.nc"

-if not full_run and os.path.exists(results_file):
+if not run_oac and os.path.exists(results_file):

-"Compute climate metrics only, using results file " + results_file
+msg = "Compute climate metrics only, using results file " + results_file

 logging.info(msg)